nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list modules
-2. AddressBook shows a list of modules
+2. CLIMods shows a list of modules
 3. User requests to delete a specific module in the list
-4. AddressBook deletes the module
+4. CLIMods deletes the module

     Use case ends.